yesihaveidea/myrtille/DOCUMENTATION.md

 - Setup.exe (preferred installation method): setup bootstrapper
 - Myrtille.msi: MSI package (x86)

+## Docker
+From version 2.8.0, Myrtille is available as a docker image.

+No installation is required, you just need Docker Desktop or Toolbox for Windows (Windows 10 Pro or Windows Server 2016 or greater) with Windows containers enabled and Hyper-V isolation.

+Myrtille is fully functional as a container, but there are also some limitations (inherent to Windows containers): print and audio redirection (through RDP) is not supported at the moment (this may change into a future version).

+You can pull it from Docker Hub with the following command (use a tag for a specific version, or latest otherwise): docker pull cedrozor/myrtille(:tag)

+To list the network adapters available to Docker: docker network ls

+Run the image (in detached mode) and provide the resulting container a network adapter able to connect your hosts: docker run -d --network="<network adapter>" cedrozor/myrtille(:tag)

+To list the containers:
+docker ps -a

+To open a shell into a container (and be able to explore it, check its **ip address**, logs, etc.): docker exec -it <container ID> cmd docker exec -it <container ID> powershell

+To stop a container
+docker stop <container ID>

+If you intend to have custom settings, manage your hosts or keep track of the logs, you will need to perform additional steps (**data persistence**).

+More details into **Dockerfile**.

 ## Remote Desktop Services

 **For best experience**, and be able to go over the default limit of 2 concurrent users, you will need to install the [RDS role](https://www.exitthefastlane.com/2016/05/native-rds-in-server2016-part-1-basics.html) on your remote server(s).
 Optionally, you can install the [RD Connection Broker](https://www.tech-coffee.net/rds-2016-farm-deploy-the-farm-in-azure/) feature to allow load-balancing across an RDS farm (possibly hosted on Azure) and manage the applications allowed to run (and with which parameters) on session start.